caleb-brown/website/content/projects/nortec-600.md

 {{< image "images/projects/nortec 600/icon.png" 512 >}}

 # Description
 VR Training ecosystem to increase training quality and decrease training cost for the Olympus Nortec 600.
-This project was designed and developed to be easily apadted to create training for various different aspects of the Nortec 600.
+This project was designed and developed to be easily adapted to create training for various different aspects of the Nortec 600.
 This VR training was also developed as part of an XR Training Effectiveness Study.

 ## Role
 Software Engineer (Interactions, UI, etc)